 In the fall of 2016, the new Robinson Intermediate opened on Old Robinson Road (near the intersection with Foster).
-Grades 4th through 6th are served in the new school.
-Robinson Junior High has moved back to serving only 7th and 8th graders.
-The old Intermediate (the original Robinson High School) is now vacant and will be demolished.
+Grades 4th through 6th are served in the school.
+Robinson Junior High returned to serving only 7th and 8th graders.
+The old Intermediate (the original Robinson High School) has been demolished.

 Robinson Schools have seen many changes throughout its history.
 The past shows that the Robinson community has always invested in their children’s education through continual improvement.
-From around 100 students in the 1800’s to almost 2,420 students in 2018, RISD seeks the best educational opportunities for each of its students.
+From around 100 students in the 1800’s to over 2,400 students in 2021, RISD seeks the best educational opportunities for each of its students.

 This information was taken from a variety of sources including Steve Randolph’s “Vapor Trails” from December 19, 1980.
 At that time, he interviewed or received information from the following people: Mrs. Meta Hartwick, Mrs. Martha Kettler, Mrs. Pauline Redding, Mrs. Cornelia O’Dowd, Mr. David Sides, Mrs. Virginia Wuebker, and Mrs. Cynthia Lawson.
 Other information and photos were used from anonymous sources.